EsotericSlice/basic-NFT-template/README.md

-# Welcome to Esoteric Slice 🌞
+# Welcome to EsotericSlice 🌞

 Everything you need is in this simple NFT template kit and what we'll be using during our workshop!